 Hallmark is a holding company and a legal entity separate and distinct from its subsidiaries.
 As a holding company, Hallmark is dependent on dividend payments and management fees from its subsidiaries to pay dividends and make other payments.
 State insurance laws limit the ability of our insurance company subsidiaries to pay dividends to Hallmark.
 As property/casualty insurance companies domiciled in the state of Texas, AHIC and TBIC are limited in the payment of dividends to Hallmark in any 12-month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders' surplus as of the prior year end.
-HIC, domiciled in Arizona, is limited in the payment of dividends to the lesser of 10% of prior year policyholders surplus or prior year's net investment income, without prior written approval from the Arizona Department of Insurance.
+HIC and HNIC, both domiciled in Arizona, are limited in the payment of dividends to the lesser of 10% of prior year policyholders surplus or prior year's net investment income, without prior written approval from the Arizona Department of Insurance.
 HSIC, domiciled in Oklahoma, is limited in the payment of dividends to the greater of 10% of prior year policyholders' surplus or prior year's statutory net income, not including realized capital gains, without prior written approval from the Oklahoma Insurance Department.
-HNIC, domiciled in Ohio, is limited to the greater of 10% of statutory policyholders' surplus as of the prior December 31 or statutory net income as of the prior December 31, without prior written approval from the Ohio Insurance Department.
-For all our insurance companies, dividends may only be paid from unassigned surplus funds.
 As a county mutual, dividends from HCM are payable to policyholders.